ayastreb/bandwidth-hero/README.md

-## What is Bandwidth Hero?
+# What is Bandwidth Hero?

-It's a browser extension which compresses images on the page to save data.
+It's an open-source browser extension which compresses images on the page to save data.
 It uses [compression proxy](https://github.com/ayastreb/bandwidth-hero-proxy) to convert all images to greyscale [WebP](https://developers.google.com/speed/webp/) or JPEG images.

 ## How It Works?